- $60,000 or $100,000 limit of liability per residence premises, per occurrence

 - $1,000 per residence premises for loss of rents due to skip (unexpected vacancy or eviction)

-Yes, the tenant will be responsible for a $1,000 deductible on contents coverage.
+Yes, there is a $500 deductible on the limit of liability and the tenant will be responsible for a $500 deductible on their contents coverage.

 No, if you carry your property coverage through NREIG, the TPP will be added to your monthly invoice.